-More photos & infor at the Rosa palustris detail page.
+More photos / info at the Ludwigia peploides detail page.

 The “Polar Vortex” came through the Chattanooga area in mid-July, giving us a few days respite from the muggy heat that usually oppresses us in July and August.
 It would have been horrible to waste that time indoors, so my wife and I spent a little bit of time on Chattanooga’s Tennessee River Walk at one of our favorite spots, the pond at Curtain Pole Road.
 We started out chasing dragonflies, but soon that turned into much more.